hisschemoller/music-pattern-generator/README.md

 JS-EPG uses the Javascript [Web MIDI API](https://www.w3.org/TR/webmidi/) to send MIDI messages.
 Only a few browsers support Web MIDI at the moment.
 [Check CanIUse.com](http://caniuse.com/#search=web%20midi%20api) for the current browser support.

 ## Usage
 To run the app simply open index.html in a web browser.
-There are no dependencies to external online files and it doesn't need a server, so it can be used offline.
+There are no dependencies on external online files and it doesn't need a server, so it can be used offline.

+To add a rhythm pattern doubleclick anywhere on the canvas area and a pattern graphic will appear.
+A default new pattern has 16 steps and plays four notes, effectively a note on each beat as in a standard house or techno four-to-the-floor kick drum pattern.

 ## Note
 This app is a project in progress, so all of the above might not yet work at all.